 How to Memorize Lines for a Script or Play

-The key to memorizing a script or play is to have the lines and cues down solid in a realistic time frame for performance.
-There are a number of ways I know of to memorize lines.
-I have my favorite ways, and other people have their favorite ways.
-I'm going to include all of the ways I know of in this article with pros and cons (if any), so that you can make your own decision about the best way to progress with memorizing your lines.
+The key to memorizing a script or play is to have the lines and cues down solid in a realistic time frame for the performance.
+There are a number of ways I know of to memorize lines: I have my favorite ways and other people have their favorite ways.
+I'm going to include all of the ways I know of in this article with the pros and cons of each (if any), so that you can make your own decision about the best way to progress with memorizing your lines.